lino-framework/eidreader/docs/usage.rst

     http_proxy = http://user:pass@10.10.1.10:3128
     https_proxy = https://user:pass@10.10.1.10:1080

 **Alternative invocation**

+The following is no longer supported after version 1.0.7.

 When invoking :cmd:`eidreader` from a script, you may prefer to use Python's `-m
 <https://docs.python.org/3/using/cmdline.html#command-line>`__ option::